microsoft/unilm/kosmos-2.5/README.md

 ## NOTE:
-- This is a research project and is limited for **research purposes only**.
 - Since this is a generative model, there is a risk of **hallucination** during the generation process, and it **CAN NOT** guarantee the accuracy of all OCR/Markdown results in the images.

 ## Citation